Lunch cafe inside the Botanic Garden sprouting new menu for spring

 A Tommy’s Burgers & Brews will open in the former Dagwoods space on Mall Circle near Woody Creek Bar-B-Q, restoring the tradition of a long-popular former Tommy’s location on Green Oaks Road.

 The Smith family originally opened a burger grill in 1983 in a gas station-convenience store on Loop 820 near Lake Worth.
-Several Tommy’s have come and gone over the years, but far-west-side diners have long asked for another location closer than the familiar Tommy’s “under the water tower” at 5228 Camp Bowie Blvd.
+The closest Tommy’s now is “under the water tower” at 5228 Camp Bowie Blvd.

-Tommy’s Burgers & Brews will open by summer.
-Tommy’s is open for lunch and dinner daily on Camp Bowie Boulevard or at 2455 Forest Park Blvd.; tommyshamburgergrill.com.
+Tommy’s is open for lunch and dinner daily there or at 2455 Forest Park Blvd.; tommyshamburgergrill.com.

 Mercado Texas-style